A Robust Bayesian Dynamic Linear Model for Latin-American Economic Time Series: "The Mexico and Puerto Rico Cases": Abstract

 \section{Abstract}

-Economic indicators time series are usually complex with high frequency data.
 The traditional time series methodology requires at least a preliminary transformation of the data to get stationarity.
-On the other hand, the Robust Bayesian Dynamic Model (RBDM) does not assume a regular pattern and stability of the underlying system but can include points of statement breaks.
-In this paper, we estimate the Consumer Price Index and the Economic Activity Index of Puerto Rico using a RBDM with observational and states variances to model the outliers and structural breaks in the time series.
-The results show the model detects structural changes in both series, some of them just before the beginning of a recession period in Puerto Rico's economy.\\
+On the other hand, Robust Bayesian Dynamic Models (RBDMs) do not assume a regular pattern or stability of the underlying system but can include points of statement breaks.
+In this paper we use RBDMs in order to account possible outliers and structural breaks in Latin-American economic time series.
+We work with important economic time series from Puerto Rico and Mexico.
+We show by using a random walk model how RBDMs can be applied for detecting historic changes in the economic inflation of Mexico.
+Also, we model the Consumer Price Index (CPI), the Economic Activity Index (EAI) and the total number of employments (TNE) economic time series in Puerto Rico using local linear trend and seasonal RBDMs with observational and states variances.
+The results illustrate how the model accounts the structural breaks for the historic recession periods in Puerto Rico.